 After bumping along the road for a while we reached Bungleboori camping area which is at the cross roads of a number of tracks.
 As this was a quick trip we gave the road to the interesting glow worm tunnels a miss and took the Blackfellows Hand fire trail.
 Yes, I know it was a cool damp day but you really have to wonder who would drive off leaving coals glowing red at any time of year.
 Musing: Reminds me of an old Girl Guide song "Fire's burning, fire's burning Draw nearer, draw nearer In the gloaming, in the gloaming Come sing and be merry."

 Newnes State Forest is a little closer to home that our last trip, being just over the mountains near the industrial and mining city of Lithgow.
 As its name suggests it is a state forestry area with both plantation and natural timbers.
 Today's photo is of the Clarence Saw Mill which we pass just after turning off the main road.
-Musing: From Driving through Saw Mill Towns by Les Murray "The mills are roofed with iron, have no walls: you look straight in as you pass, see lithe men working, the swerve of a winch, dim dazzling blades advancing through a trolly-borne trunk till it sags apart in a manifold sprawl of weatherboards and battens."
+Musing: From Driving through Saw Mill To wns by Les Murray "The mills are roofed with iron, have no walls: you look straight in as you pass, see lithe men working, the swerve of a winch, dim dazzling blades advancing through a trolly-borne trunk till it sags apart in a manifold sprawl of weatherboards and battens."

+Our day tour ends at Glen Davis, a very small town nestled below tall cliffs.
+Most of the place seems to be crumbling but there is an upmarket boutique hotel.
 And that ends this wayfaring adventure but recently we went for a drive to Newnes which takes us back into this region from a slightly different angle.
 While Newnes is 100 kms away by road from Glen Davis it is apparently only 10 kms apart on foot.
 We didn't walk it.
 I'll start our trip to Newnes tomorrow.

 We spotted this building on the road back from Dunns Swamp.
 The scenery in this area is simply magnificant.
 I have to go back one day to try photographing it at leisure to begin to hope to show you it properly.
 Tomorrow we'll be ending our whistle stop tour of the Mudgee District.